nricciardi/pave-guard/slides-summary.md

 StaticGuards and DynamicGuards use sensors to obtain telemetries from environment and exploit bridges to send them to backed over Internet.

+Backend mainly performs two actions: receives telemetries from devices, storing them into database, and serves our clients.

+Thanks to backend's API, the model and dashboard can get data.
+Model use data to perform predictions, dashboard visualizes them.

+## StaticGuard

+StaticGuard device is placed on a road lamp, in order to capture traffic telemetries from above.

+It uses a micro-controller and a set of sensors to collect information about:

+- Temperature
+- Humidity
+- Rainfall
+- Transits of its road

+These information are sent using its bridge to remote server.

+Bridge is integrated into micro-controller and it allows to establish a Wi-Fi connection.

+Information about environment will be used to provide some historical data for all nearby streets.

+## DynamicGuard

+TODO

+## Backend

+TODO

+## Dashboard

+TODO

+## Model

+TODO